 When was the last time you stopped what you were doing and reconnected with your body?

-Here are several breathing techniques that will reset your body.
+These breathing techniques that will vitalize your body and relax your mind.
 Listen to your body.
 You are your own teacher in this process.
 Honor yourself and enjoy Mindful Breathing.

 - Sama Vritti or “Equal Breathing”